-"Given on-going concern on the subject of child abuse and changes in the law, schools are now required to report if they think any child has come to harm as a consequence of child abuse.
+Given on-going concern on the subject of child abuse and changes in the law, schools are now required to report if they think any child has come to harm as a consequence of child abuse, which includes physical injury, non-organic failure to thrive, emotional abuse/emotional neglect, sexual abuse and physical neglect.

 Each school now has a Designated Officer appointed to be responsible for Child Protection matters and has been specially trained for this task.
 In Dyce Academy, the Child Protection Co-ordinator is the Depute Head Teacher with responsibility for Pupil Support.
 The Head Teacher is the Deputised Senior Manager Should you wish to talk further about Child Protection and the safety of the children, please feel free to contact the Head Teacher.
-Where there is the possibility that a child could be at risk of abuse or neglect, the school is required to refer the child to Social Work, the Police or the Children's Reporter and under these circumstances, the parent(s) would not normally be consulted first."